alessandrosp/jphrases/docs/_units/unit_01.md

         romaji: desu
         meaning: to be
         notes: >
-          It's fairly common is Japanese to refer to the person you're talking to using the name (instead of the pronoun [you]).
+          It's fairly common is Japanese to refer to the person you're talking to using their name (instead of the pronoun [you]).
 So without additional context we can't know whether the sentence here should be translated as [Anna is a student] or [you are a student].
+Both are correct.
 ---
 <div class="row">
   <div class="col-12">